Canon M50 Mark II vs Leica V-LUX 5

 It is notable that the M50 Mark II has a microphone port, which is missing on the V-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the M50 Mark II and the V-LUX 5 are recent models that are part of the current product line-up.
 The V-LUX 5 replaced the earlier Leica V-LUX Typ 114, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the M50 Mark II and V-LUX 5 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Leica V-LUX 5 Manual.

 So how do things add up?
 Is the Canon M50 Mark II better than the Leica V-LUX 5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.